flashbackzoo/TopShelf-Slideshow/README.md

     </div>

 ###Hook it up
 Turn your markup into a Slideshow.
-Add this script directly before your </body> tag.
+Add this script directly before your closing body tag.

     <script>
         $(function(){